wlhlm/fc980c-controller/README.md

 `jlcpcb/production_files` folder for each revision should include the necessary BOM and CPL files in addition to the Gerbers.
 The board parameters are specified in the PCB design file (the main parameters being a board thickness of 1.6mm and 2 copper layers).
+For the option "Remove Order Number", you can select "Specify a location".

 This board is compatible with JLC's "Economic PCBA" option.
+For option "Assembly Side", choose "Top Side" and under "Tooling holes" you can specify "Added by Customer".

 The EEPROM (U4) and accompanying decoupling capacitor (C6) are optional.
 The board should work without those populated.